bensondaled/eyeblink/README.md

 Eyeblink Conditioning Interface
 --------------------------------

 This repository stores the code for running eyeblink conditioning experiments in mice.
-Capabilities include daq interfacing, 2-camera acqusition up to 120Hz, live monitoring and closed-loop trial initiation, and interfacing with two-photon microscopes for synchronization.
+Capabilities include daq interfacing, 2-camera acqusition, live monitoring and closed-loop trial initiation, and interfacing with two-photon microscopes for synchronization.
 All data are saved to HDF-5.

+For details on camera usage, see the hardware/cameras.py file, and specifically the PSEye class and the example code at the bottom.

 Usage notes:
 ------------